skofieldO5/updatewordpressfromr/README.md

-I wrote this couple of scripts to automatically update my baseball clubs homepage www.crazy-geese.at using R and R Markdown
+I wrote these couple of scripts to automatically update my baseball clubs homepage www.crazy-geese.at using R and R Markdown

 It basically gets the standings and schedules from baseballaustria.com and from abbqs.at, it processes